-The present reference manual applies to all LANCOM routers and LANCOM Wireless Access Points with firmware version 6.00 or better.
+The present reference manual applies to all LANCOM routers and LANCOM Wireless Access Points with firmware version 6.24 or better.

 The functions and settings described in this reference manual are not supported by all models and/or all firmware versions.
-A table can be found in the appendix denoting the individual functions, from which firmware version they are supported in the respective devices ('Overview of functions for LANCOM models and LCOS versions' \rightarrow page 366).
+A table can be found in the appendix denoting the individual functions, from which firmware version they are supported in the respective devices ('Overview of functions by model and LCOS version' \rightarrow page 628).